-- Random affine transformations: Translations, rotations, scalings and shearings are performed in order to change the positions of the points, while keeping lines parallel.
-Although these transformations could be applied independently, better results are obtained with combined affine transformations due to the high variability. - Mirroring. - Cropping the image and scaling it to the original size: Crops are defined by a random top left corner and also random size, within image limits. - Distortion: Random distortion parameters are applied to the image. - Perspective transformations: The original positions are selected empirically on road limits.
-The final positions are calculated adding Gaussian noise to the original ones with two restrictions.
-The first one is the shift of top points is the opposite of that of the bottom ones and the second restriction is that top points should not cross each other to prevent reflected images.
+- Random affine transformations: Translations, rotations, scalings and shearings are performed in order to change the positions of three reference points, while keeping lines parallel.
+Although these transformations could be applied independently, better results are obtained with combined affine transformations due to the high variability. - Mirroring. - Cropping the image and scaling it to the original size: Crops are defined by a random top left corner and also random size, within image limits. - Distortion: Random distortion parameters are applied to the image. - Perspective transformations: The original positions of four reference points are selected empirically on usual road limits.
+Their final positions are calculated adding Gaussian noise to the original ones with two restrictions: the shift of top points is the opposite of that of the bottom ones, and top points should not cross each other to prevent reflected images.